-- The Rito note people in The Legend of Zelda: The Wind Waker are feathered humanoids with beaks who gain wings on adulthood when they receive a scale from the dragon that acts as their guardian deity.
+- In The Legend of Zelda: The Wind Waker, the Rito note people are feathered humanoids with beaks who gain wings on adulthood when they receive a scale from the dragon that acts as their guardian deity.
 They are descendants of the Zora, a race of Fish People who were transformed by the gods after The Great Flood so that the Great Ocean could remain mostly lifeless.
 Likely as a way to keep the flooded kingdom of Hyrule hidden.
 Also the Wizzrobe enemies, while normally just men in cloaks, are redesigned as Toucans with colorful beaks, and wing-arms visible underneath their cloaks.

 - The Alatien in The Longest Journey are roughly humanoid birds with wings for arms.